Tommaso-R-Marena/SMILES-Reinforcement-Learning-Model/README.md

 Please see our paper at: https://docs.google.com/document/d/1VtuPxiVDN5ev3vOd_i0OzNbVQaa89prtpVSsB_FPvW4/edit?usp=sharing All have permission to comment.
 Please freel free to ask questions or suggest improvements.
 Thank you!
 -Tommaso R. Marena, Catholic University of America, Chemistry Department

+A special thanks Dr. Katherine Havanki for being an wonderful research mentor who never ceases to inspire curiosity.